Check Your Qualifications For ObamaCare With The TurboTax 2014 Health Care Calculator

 Modified adjusted gross income” (MAGI) for an individual or family is the benchmark used to determin who qualifies for insurance through the health care exchange.
 Salaries, tips, wages, capital gains and other income are all used to determine qualification.

 Consumers making more than the federal poverty line, but less than four times the poverty line can purchase subsidized insurance through the insurance marketplaces.

 Many states will have their own Health Insurance Marketplace offering a variety of plans from participating health insurance providers.
 Four levels of insurance will include the Bronze, Silver, Gold and Platinum – which are based on how you and the plan share your health care costs.
 If your state doesn't have its own Marketplace, you can sign up for insurance through Healthcare.gov

 Anyone can get on the exchange to choose and purchase their insurance package but, under the Affordable Care Act, insurance doesn't kick in until January 2014.

-will help consumers find out what the Affordable Care Act will cost them as they comply with
+Calculator will help consumers find out what the Affordable Care Act will cost them as they

 The TurboTax health care calculator is a tool that was created to help consumers find out if they are eligible for subsidies or credits for health insurance costs.
 It also helps consumers determine if they qualify for healthcare coverage through the Health Insurance Marketplace.
 It's a great tool to take the complications out of the picture when it's time to apply for health insurance.